Idzumikatsu/crm/docs/ARCHITECTURE_IMPROVEMENTS.md

 ## Action plan

 1. Update `backend/Dockerfile` to use a multi-stage build (Gradle image -> JRE image).
-2. Create `.env.example` with sane defaults.
-Developers copy it to `.env` and adjust secrets.
+2. Create `infra/.env.example` with sane defaults.
+Developers copy it to `infra/.env` and adjust secrets.
 3. Extend `infra/docker-compose.dev.yml` with `healthcheck` entries and use variables from `.env`.
 4. Add a short Makefile in the repository root with `build`, `up` and `down` targets.
 5. Update `README.md` with the simplified setup instructions.